ros2/design/articles/node_lifecycle.md

 To accomplish "minimal CPU usage", the `active` state will follow the same principles of `rmw::discoverable` (i.e., an `active` entity is a discoverable entity and an `inactive` entity is not discoverable).
 This means an `inactive` entity will not exist within the `ROS` graph.
 From a client perspective (e.g., subscribers/clients), the Managed Entities will not be discoverable.
 For an `inactive` entity, the `rmw` buffer will respect the Quality of Service the same as it does for a destroyed/nonexistent entity.

 ### Automating Transitions
-Note this section assumes the [Active state via Middleware State Awareness](#active-state-via-middleware-state-awareness) implementation as this is the "ideal" scenario.
+Note this section assumes the [Active State via Middleware State Awareness](#active-state-via-middleware-state-awareness) implementation as this is the "ideal" scenario.

 The process of {de}allocation as well as {de}activation are defined as: